 The following blog post is part of a blog series called "Comments on the Common Core," written by Eye On Education's Senior Editor, Lauren Davis.

-How are you teaching visual literacy?
+How are you teaching historical U.S. documents and other literary nonfiction?
 Leave me a comment!

 Check back on February 20 for the next post in this series!

 Previous Post: Tips for Teaching Visual Literacy for the Common Core